Is Ireland the weak link in Western Europe’s defenses?

 On the one hand, the Irish public is very much in favour of its neutrality and increased expenditure on defense with so many other priorities seems politically difficult.
 On the other hand, that neutrality being respected by bigger powers is always an open question and is dependant on the whims of those bigger powers who may decide that violating the sovereignty of a small country is a price well worth paying in pursuit of its own geo-political goals.

 This then is the problem.
 A number of vital cables run through Irish territorial waters, Ireland’s current defensive capabilities are inadequate to protect them, the Irish public is keen to maintain neutrality, yet few doubt that if the obvious threat in the Russian Federation wanted to inflict a considerable amount of pain on the west with comparative ease, they would have little trouble in cutting or otherwise damaging that critical undersea infrastructure.
-Some believe the panic is unwarranted and Russia would respect Irish neutrality, others think that Ireland’s protestations of neutrality would be as likely to phase Vladimir Putin as Belgium’s claim to neutrality bothered Kaiser Wilhelm at the outbreak of the First World War.
+Some believe the panic is unwarranted and Russia would respect Irish neutrality, others think that Ireland’s protestations of neutrality would be as likely to faze Vladimir Putin as Belgium’s claim to neutrality bothered Kaiser Wilhelm at the outbreak of the First World War.

 The potential threat has been accentuated this weekend by the presence of the Russian spy vessel the Yantar in the Irish Sea.
 And it most definitely is a Russian spy vessel.
 This RTE report describes how a…